How Many Foster Kids Graduate from High School?

 What is Foster Care?

 Foster care is the process of placing children or youth in the care of another adult guardian.
-The guardian receives a government allowance to support giving the child everyday life necessities.
+The guardian receives a government allowance to support the child in providing everyday life necessities.

 Those in foster care usually have parents who are unable to support them safely and protectively.
 Foster care usually involves the legal system or Child Protective Services.